conan-io/docs/reference/tools/meson/mesontoolchain.rst

 - One subproject ``SUBPROJECT`` and option definition for ``MYVAR`` in the ``conan_meson_native.ini`` or ``conan_meson_cross.ini`` file.

-Note that in contrast to project_options, subproject_options is a dictionary of lists of dictionaries.
+Note that in contrast to ``project_options``, ``subproject_options`` is a dictionary of lists of dictionaries.
 This is because Meson allows multiple subprojects, and each subproject can have multiple options.

 preprocessor_definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^